Easily one of the most misunderstood and neglected cities I have ever been to, Puerto del Rosario gets its fair share of tourism… from cruises.

 Once the statues have been sculpted, they are placed throughout the city.
 Curiously, most of them have absolutely no information available, and even the name of the statue and artist has been forgotten by time.

-At tourist information, there is a map available which lists about 26 of the statues.
+At tourist information, there is a map available that lists about 26 of the statues.
 The rest, however, will need to be hunted down on your own.

 I have no idea how many I found, but there is a good concentration along the harbor front.